louiss0/astro-vue-docker-template/ReadME.md

 {
 darkMode: "class",
 content: ["./src/**/*.{astro,html,js,jsx,md,mdx,svelte,ts,tsx,vue}"],
+safelist: [
+    "hidden",
+    "fixed",
+    "translate-x-full",
+    "translate-y-full",
+    "opacity-0",
+  ],
 }
 ```

 - The `darkMode:"class"` is used to enable the use of dark mode for most classes

 - The `content:` allows tailwind to search for all files with classes in them in order to write them to the style sheet

+- The `safelist:` is there so that these classes will be compiled in the final build.
+In most projects you will inevitably have to add or remove classes based on whether or not an element should appear or disappear.
+THese classes are the classses that will not be applied at first but will be when when a user clicks on a button to make something interactive.

 ### Astro Config